perturbing/vasil-tests/extra-example.md

 }

 ```
-We see that the `"referenceScript"` entry cointains the plutus script.
+We see that the `"referenceScript"` entry contains the plutus script.
 Also note that we see the new `"inlineDatum"` field here as well.

 ## Creating a transaction output at the script address to claim
 This is done via the below command